fpdavis/Nibbler-Twisted-Tale/README.md

 * Added music
 * Fixed bug where player hits own tail while going in straight line
 * Fixed spawning bug where player isn't being drawn

+* Improved Menu layout
+* Added volume controls to menu
+* Added a sprite for Brainspawn
+* Cleaned up arrays on new game start
+* Fixed nonstop reversal
+* Sorted sprite array in order of zIndex
+* Improved image loading a little
+* Added a yet to be used tint function that may be removed later
+* Changed dificulty level to arena size selector
+* Added counters for kills and suicides
+* Decreased overall speed
+* Animated all deaths
+* Added Infinite tails
+* Fixed bug with mute getting out of sync with checkboxes

 ### Creative Commons License Attribution 3.0